Omni calculator

 Latent heat calculator

-The computation of latent heat is simple with our calculator.
+Our calculator makes the computation of latent heat simple.
 It provides the specific latent heat for a few substances.
-If the substance that you're after is not on the list, just give the specific latent heat by filling in the appropriate field.
+If the substance that you're after is not on the list, just select the Other option and input your own specific latent heat below it.

 It's amusing to observe that it takes less energy to go from solid-state to liquid phase than to go from liquid phase to gas.
 It means that liquids are more like solids than gases.